fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 subgroups of a sensitive variable.
 The predefined fairness metrics offered by Fairlearn are **demographic parity** ratio/difference and **equalized odds** ratio/difference.
-Note that because these metrics are calculated using aggregations between groups (unlike, say, accuracy, the demographic parity for one subgroup versus another does not make sense), they are meant to be called directly, rather than used within the instantiation of a MetricFrame.
+Note that because these metrics are calculated using aggregations between groups, they are meant to be called directly, rather than used within the instantiation of a MetricFrame.

 Below, we show an example of calculating demographic parity ratio using the